e-Learning content for the programme is currently in its final stage of preparation and will be ready for access from 1 April 2026.

 Intended For

-- Accountants and finance professionals
+- Audit and assurance professionals

-- Risk and compliance professionals
+- Risk and internal audit professionals

 Schedule & Fees